 In many real-life situations in business or games, we need to predict the result or output.
 The PROB function in Excel is a quite useful tool to do that.
-In financial analysis, the PROB function can be used to estimate the business losses, profits, and risks.
+In financial analysis, the PROB function can be used to estimate business losses, profits, and risks.

 What is Probability?

 Probability defines the chance of occurrence of an event.
 There are many real-life situations in which we may need to predict the outcome of an event.
 We may be sure or not sure of the occurrence of an event.
-In that cases, we may say that there is a probability of this event to occur or not occur.
+In that case, we may say that there is a probability of this event to occur or not occur.
 Probability generally has great applications in games and businesses to predict the probability of a situation.
 Also, probability has huge applications in this new area of artificial intelligence.

 The probability can be calculated with a simple formula by dividing the favorable number of outcomes by the total number of possible outcomes.
 The value of the probability lies between 0 and 1 because the possible number of outcomes can never cross the total number of outcomes.
 Also, the favorable number of outcomes cannot be negative.